amygrahamie/icons/README.md

 ## Icon Website

 I wanted to try creating a horizontal scrolling website as I have a vision of walking along the garden.
-I haven't ended up using this website but have linked it to show a stage of my process.
-I was pleased as I now have a working prototype of a horizontal scrolling website even though it didnt up looking the way I had imagined.
+I haven't ended up using this website but have linked it [here.](https://amygrahamie.github.io/icons/HorzScrolling/index.html) I was pleased as I now have a working prototype of a horizontal scrolling website even though it didnt up looking the way I had imagined.
 Following this I then felt my designs would flow and look better on a vertical scrolling website.

 Here is my finished [Icon Site](https://amygrahamie.github.io/icons/icons.html)